 Bell peppers come in a variety of colors, including red, yellow, orange, green, and even purple.
 The color indicates how ripe the pepper is.
-Green peppers are unripe, but are still edible and delicious!
-Red peppers are fully ripe.
+They all start out green when they are unripe, but the green ones are edible and delicious, too.

 I like to use yellow, orange, and red peppers in this dish for a rainbow of color.
 We eat with our eyes first!

 Because they aren’t as sweet as the riper varieties, I don’t use green peppers in this dish.
 If you are a fan of green peppers, however, go ahead and add them in!

 They belong to the nightshade family, along with hot peppers, tomatoes, and eggplant.
 All bell peppers contain high amounts of vitamin C, vitamin A, several B vitamins, vitamin E, vitamin K, folate, potassium, magnesium, fiber, and more!
 They also contain many antioxidants and have anti-inflammatory properties. [source]

 More bell pepper recipes

 - Spicy Peanut Rice Stuffed Mini Peppers

 - Vegan Mushroom Pepper Steak

 - Bell Pepper and Chickpea Tacos with Avocado Green Chile Sauce

 - Meatless Stuffed Pepper Soup